d-reczek/d-reczek/README.md

 - 👋 Hi, I’m @d-reczek
 - 👀 I’m interested in Front-end Developer
 - 🌱 I’m currently learning React, JavaScript
-- 📫 How to reach me dariusz.reczek@gmail.com
+- 📫 How to reach me dariusz.reczek@gmail.com, [Linked In](https://www.linkedin.com/in/dariusz-reczek/)

 <!---
 d-reczek/d-reczek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.